John Bunting (American football)

 John Stephen Bunting (born July 15, 1950) is an American former football coach and player.
 As a linebacker, he played college football at North Carolina and spent eleven years with the Philadelphia Eagles in the National Football League (NFL) from 1972 to 1982.
 He was the head coach at North Carolina from 2001 to 2006.
 He was inducted to the Greater Wilmington Sports Hall of Fame in 2016.

 Playing career

 Bunting grew up in Silver Spring, Maryland and graduated from Springbrook High School in 1968.
 He was a starting linebacker for the University of North Carolina from 1969 to 1971 under Coach Bill Dooley.
 In 1971, Bunting earned All-Atlantic Coast Conference honors and helped lead the Tar Heels to their first outright ACC title, in 1971.

-He had an eleven-year NFL career as a linebacker with the Philadelphia Eagles from 1972 to 1982, and he played in Philadelphia's Super Bowl XV game against the Oakland Raiders.
+He had an eleven-year NFL career as a linebacker with the Philadelphia Eagles from 1972 to 1982, and he played in Philadelphia's Super Bowl XV 27–10 loss to the Oakland Raiders.
 Bunting then played for the Philadelphia Stars of the United States Football League from 1983 to 1984.